wildarch/jepsen.rqlite/doc/blog.md

 1000 operations, for which knossos can easily verify linearizability in a few seconds on the author’s laptop.

 That concludes all of our tests for linearizability and sequential consistency.
-In the next section we cover how to inject faults into the tests, and test that RQLite can correctly handle them.
+In the next section we cover how to inject faults into the tests, and test that rqlite can correctly handle them.

 # Nemeses